jahlil254/cyberzone/README.md

 # 🛒 Ecommerce-Website
-CyberZone is a e-commerce web application built with PHP and MySQL, designed for selling electronics such as laptops, smartphones, and accessories.
+CyberZone is a e-commerce web application designed for selling electronics such as laptops, smartphones, and accessories.
 It features a user-friendly interface for customers and a comprehensive admin dashboard for managing products, orders, and user accounts allowing complete control over the storefront.

 ## 🌐 Frontend
 - **Responsive UI** — Clean and responsive layout for desktop and mobile